khrome/array-events/README.md

 events
 ------

-*change* : fired any time an element is added
+*change* : fired any time an element is added or removed

-*add* : fired any time an element is added or removed
+*add* : fired any time an element is added

-*remove* : fired any time an element is added
+*remove* : fired any time an element is removed

 emitter functions
 -----------------